Clipper route: Outbound

-This route ran from England down the east Atlantic Ocean to the Equator, crossing at about the position of Saint Peter and Paul Rocks, around 20 degrees west.
+The route ran from England down the east Atlantic Ocean to the Equator, crossing at about the position of Saint Peter and Paul Rocks, around 30 degrees west.
 A good sailing time for the 3275 mi to this point would have been around 21 days.
 An unlucky ship could spend an additional three weeks crossing the doldrums.

 The route then ran south through the western South Atlantic, following the natural circulation of winds and currents, passing close to Trindade, then curving south-east past Tristan da Cunha.
 The route crossed the Greenwich meridian at about 40 degrees south, taking the clippers into the Roaring Forties after about 6500 mi sailed from Plymouth.
-A good time for this run would have been about 43 days.
+A good time for that run would have been about 43 days.

 Once in the forties, a ship was inside the ice zone, the area of the Southern Ocean where there was a significant chance of encountering icebergs.
-Safety dictated keeping to the north edge of this zone, roughly along the parallel of 40 degrees south.
+Safety dictated keeping to the north edge of the zone, roughly along the parallel of 40 degrees south.
 The great circle route from the Cape of Good Hope to Australia, curving down to 60 degrees south, is 1000 mi shorter, and would also offer the strongest winds.
-Ship's masters would therefore go as far south as they dared, weighing the risk of ice against a fast passage.
+Ship masters would therefore go as far south as they dared, weighing the risk of ice against a fast passage.